GrammaTech/sel/FAQ.md

 Also,
 [Chapter 2](http://www.gigamonkeys.com/book/lather-rinse-repeat-a-tour-of-the-repl.html)
-of [Practical Common Lisp](http://www.gigamonkeys.com/book/) also describes getting Emacs and Slide working (and is generally a good book).
+of [Practical Common Lisp](http://www.gigamonkeys.com/book/) also describes getting Emacs and Slime working (and is generally a good book).

 ### Additional Resources